bright/new-www/content/blog/interoperability-in-healthtech-experts-insights-1.md

 published: true
 language: en
 ---
 **Healthcare has long been entangled with inefficiencies, and much like a patient in a maze of endless hospital corridors, it often suffers from a lack of direction—specifically, the lack of interoperability among diverse [Electronic Health Record (EHR)](https://www.ama-assn.org/topics/electronic-health-records-ehr) systems.
 The cycle in healthcare systems highlights a core challenge: introducing universal standards to resolve issues with existing competing standards often just increases the number of competing standards.
-This cycle underlines the difficulty of achieving true interoperability in healthcare, where efforts to streamline and unify data exchange across systems frequently result in added complexity rather than simplification.
+This underlines the difficulty of achieving true interoperability in healthcare, where efforts to streamline and unify data exchange across systems frequently result in added complexity rather than simplification.
 Interoperability, or the ability for health IT systems to talk to each other without needing a translator, is now recognized as a crucial ingredient for the smooth operation of future healthcare systems.**

 <div className="image">![medical data interoperability](/images/image-9-.png "medical data interoperability")</div>